User: unknown || Login || NEWS: WCFA2024, Two lectures in Prague, Records from W2TFP, FABER funded!

 5. Homogeneity/Anisotropy effect

-• Any member has the right to publish the test results he/she achieved first by himself/herself, and only then the other members can use it in their own publications.
+• Any member has the right to publish the test results they achieve first, and only then can other members use it in their own publications.

-At the moment of writing (November 11, 2021), there are 15 institutions which joined FABEST activity.
-Feel free to contact Jan Papuga if interested in joining us.
+Feel free to contact Jan Papuga if you are interested in joining us.

 papuga@pragtic.com